Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 </script>

-Another option is to use LaTex / Pandoc to generate PDF, you can see details below.
+Another option is to use LaTex / Pandoc to generate a PDF, you can see details below.

-Typora also supports you to generate PDF file using Pandoc and LaTeX (or other engines).
-By default, there is no such option in export menu, but you can add this by
+Typora also supports the generation of PDF files using Pandoc and LaTeX (or other engines).
+By default, there is no such option in the export menu but you can add this by:

 Export

-section in preferences panel.Pandoc provides serval engines for producing PDF file, including pdflatex, lualatex, xelatex, latexmk, tectonic, wkhtmltopdf, weasyprint, prince, context, and pdfroff.
-You will need to install one of those engines, and add it to your PATH, or specify the full path of the engine.
-You can config this in preferences panel.
+section in the preferences panel.Pandoc provides several engines for producing PDF files, including pdflatex, lualatex, xelatex, latexmk, tectonic, wkhtmltopdf, weasyprint, prince, context, and pdfroff.
+You will need to install one of these engines, and add it to your PATH, or specify the full path of the engine.
+You can config this in the preferences panel.

 Note: On macOS, you could install MacTeX, open /Applications/TeX/Docs and Spell Utilities/Documents/What Is Installed.pdf